Léon Gloden: Communal politics

+First term as Mayor of Grevenmacher (2011-2017)

-In 2011, Gloden campaigned on several issues in the local elections: He wanted to extend the existing cultural center instead of building a new one, building more parking space for cars, having more medical facilities in the region and building more tourist infrastructure like a youth hostel and a roof over the open swimming pool.
-Later, the existing cultural center would be demolished and replaced by a new one under his mayorship.
-He was able to benefit from his increased visibility as he had become a member of the Chamber of Deputies and became the best-elected candidate in Grevenmacher.
-His CSV won first place with 36,96 percent, whereupon Gloden became mayor, forming a coalition with The Greens.
+In 2011, Gloden campaigned on several issues in the communal elections: he wanted to extend the existing cultural center instead of building a new one, to create more parking space for cars, to create new medical facilities in the region and to build additional touristic infrastructure, including a youth hostel and a roof over Grevenmacher's open-air swimming pool. was able to benefit from his increased visibility as a member of the Chamber of Deputies, and was the most-voted candidate in Grevenmacher.
+The CSV came first in the commune with 36,96 percent, whereupon Gloden became mayor, forming a coalition with The Greens.
 In his inaugural speech, he emphasized that he wanted to pursue a policy based on the principle of sustainability.
 He brought particular attention to two infrastructure projects: the construction of an underground car park and the renovation of the tennis club.

 From 2012 on, the planned extension of a depot for national fuel reserves in the port of Mertert, which lies between Mertert and Grevenmacher, was an issue where Gloden was in strong opposition to the national governments, both the CSV-led Juncker–Asselborn II Government and later the Bettel I Government.
 During the 2011 election campaign, he already made his opposition to the project clear, a position he shared with the former local government.
 He stated his intent to decline a building permit for the project.
 In 2015, he restated his opposition against the project and claimed the volume of traffic would be too high.
 On 7 March 2018, Gloden held a speech at a demonstration against the extension of the fuel depot, where citizen of Grevenmacher, Mertert and the German communes Temmels and Konz participated.
 In his speech, Gloden said the statements made by the company representatives were not credible and the municipal representatives, who sat on the supervisory board of the company in question without voting rights, had not approved the expansion.
 He thus contradicted a statement by the then Minister of Economic Affairs, Etienne Schneider.
 Another point of criticism voiced by Gloden was the fact that the existing tanks were not state of the art.
 In addition, Gloden said that he and no future mayor of Grevenmacher would ever issue a building permit.
 In Gloden's view, the danger posed by a potential fire is too high.
 He also said that the Luxembourg fire brigade was not trained well enough to deal with such fires.
 In September 2017, Grevenmacher announced, together with Temmels, a possible litigation against the project.
 Gloden stated that the project was not about the national reserves, but only about the interests of a private commercial enterprise.